perl11/cperl/STATUS.md

 ![Memory usage: with Config_heavy](cperl-p0.png)

 ![Memory usage with unicode s///i](cperl-p1.png)

-Issues will be copied over from our internal stash repo to the public github repo soon.

 # In the stable master branch are the following major features